biography & artist statement

 I am able to pursue my art fully because I believe that my process of studying God's creation is glorifying to God.
 My vocation is to explore and celebrate the world through representation and through that create and bear witness to the living God.
 Creating art reflects my belief in a creative Father and my creativity represents Him.
 Being a Christian artist means I have been educated, trained and immersed in the Christian story and my paintings result from that frame of mind.

-According to Dorothy L. Sayers, an artist uses life around her and advances it by utilizing it to stimulate art, and in so doing adds to and enriches life.
+I'd like to claim Dorothy L. Sayers's understanding of an artist.
+She believes that an artist uses life around her to stimulate art; in so doing, she adds to and enriches life.
 She says: "Take any phenomena you like: Take a rose.
 How will you proceed to solve a rose?
 You can cultivate roses, smell them, gather and wear them, make them into perfume or potpourri, paint them or write poetry about them; these are all creative activities.... the perfumer, the gardener, the woman and the painter, being occupied with the rose itself and not with its solution, can all present the world with new manifestations of the rose, and by so doing communicate the rose to one another in power.”
-My paintings then can be understood as new manifestations of life communicating to the viewer in power.
-In “The Oblation of Things," Robert Farrar Capon writes: "The painter paints because she loves the way things look and wants to offer her sight of them to others."
+I wish my paintings to be new manifestations of life communicating in power to the viewer.
+In “The Oblation of Things," Robert Farrar Capon describes even more succinctly why I paint: "The painter paints because she loves the way things look and wants to offer her sight of them to others."

 Shows and Exhibitions: